Images from the

 Venice as a group.
-This year, 2014 Igor and I are talking about a trip to Rome, more info on that later.
+This year, 2018 Igor and I are talking about a trip to Venice again, more info on that later.
 (TBA).

 Except for special splurge meals, it should not be difficult to keep a budget of $25-20.00 a day for food.
 A full meal at a medium priced restaurant or trattoria will be 10 to 25 Euros.
 Students in the past have found some very inexpensive places that they found were comparable to the more moderately priced ones.
 Keep in mind that food in Italy is so wonderful because people take the business of eating there so seriously.
 The average person has a knowledge and instinct about most food that most American find impressive.
 Tuscan food in particular relies not on exotic sauces or complicated culinary wizardry, but on "freshness, genuineness, and high quality of ingredients; an abhorrence of heaviness, over richness, or excessive use of fat", to quote G. Bugialli, a leading expert on Italian food.
 Here is just a short list of some of my favorite places.

 Most students at the workshop in the past years have preferred a simple lunch of sandwiches, cheese, fruit, and wine.
 Any of the small grocery stores in the area will make a sandwich to order for the cost of ingredients, and two blocks from the workshop is the central market where one can buy virtually anything to eat.
 Especially inviting is the fruit and veggie section upstairs.
 Most food stores close on Wednesday afternoon.
 The closest supermarket in central Florence is on Via Masaccio, but I prefer to shop the smaller markets.